 - Treat victimization as a serious matter, including initiating disciplinary action on such person/(s)

 - Ensure complete confidentiality

 - Not attempt to conceal evidence of the Protected Disclosure

 - Take disciplinary action, if any one destroys or conceals evidence of the Protected Disclosure made/to be made

 - Provide an opportunity of being heard to the persons involved especially to the Subject

-Whistle blowers must put their names to allegations as follow-up questions and investigation may not be possible unless the source of the information is identified.
-Disclosures expressed anonymously will ordinarily NOT be investigated.
+A Whistle Blower(s) must put their names to allegation as follow-up questions and investigation may not be possible unless the source of the information is identified.
+Disclosures expressed anonymously will ordinarily not be investigated.

-- to obtain legal or expert view in relation to Protected Disclosure;
+- obtain legal or expert view in relation to Protected Disclosure;

 - appoint external agency to assist in investigation;